 Program funding and support are through the US Fish and Wildlife Service, the Siskiyou County Resource Advisory Committee, and the USDA Forest Service.

-Page 3 of 3 - Other partners include the city of Yreka, Siskiyou County Departments of General Services and Agriculture, Siskiyou Garden, Parks and Greenway Association, Dunsmuir Public Works, and the California Department of Transportation.
+Other partners include the city of Yreka, Siskiyou County Departments of General Services and Agriculture, Siskiyou Garden, Parks and Greenway Association, Dunsmuir Public Works, and the California Department of Transportation.

 For more information about the program or to volunteer, contact Franco at 530-605-9148.